Holiday trees can be recycled as yard debris at single-family homes.

 In multi-family communities, such as apartments or condominiums with centralized hauling services, residents should first contact their property manager or board of directors to determine if a holiday tree pick-up service or event has been arranged.

 Otherwise, visit Metro’s Find-A-Recycler website to determine the closest yard debris recycling facility or seasonal tree recycling event.

 Your tree should not include:

 Nails or spikes

 Wreaths and swags can also be placed in your yard debris cart (metal wire and non-plant products removed).

-Flocking (artificial snow treatment) on trees is acceptable
+Flocked (artificial snow treatment) trees are not accepted.